-Step back in time with fascinating old images of Sacramento, California, in the USA.
+Glimpse history through old images of Sacramento, California, USA.

 1950s Color photos of Sacramento California buildings, stores, houses and cars Time Capsule – photographbuyer on YouTube

 Produced by the Sacramento Bee and KFBK in 1958, this 27 minute film looks at and appreciates the beautiful old buildings still found in the city at the time.

 Unfortunately, some of these buildings were later demolished.